Be Thankful for What You Have

 Being thankful for what you have is an attitude anyone can develop with a little practice.
 And it’s worth the effort.

-I used to recite Shri Hanuman Chalisa and also request Bhagavan Hanuman to calm down my Mars since Bajrangbali controls Mangal.
+I would recite the Shri Hanuman Chalisa and request Bhagavan Hanuman to calm my Mars, since Bajrangbali is said to control Mangal.

 I am an able man with a cooperative family.
-Fortunate enough to have a couple of close friends and relatives who usually listen to me with patience and compassion.
-I have a computer to write this blog post on.
-And, of course, many other amenities one can think of.
+I’m fortunate to have a few close friends and relatives who listen to me with patience and compassion.
+I have a computer to write this post on.
+And of course, many other comforts one often takes for granted.

 Habit.

-The nagging, fault-finding, and complaining are so rampant in our society that we take it as normal without questioning its validity.
+Nagging, fault-finding, and complaining are so widespread in our society that we accept them as normal—without ever questioning them.

-But what about the things that are going well?
-Don’t they count?
+But what about the things that are working?

 They do.

-Are you focusing on something dysfunctional and thus inviting more of such negative experiences into your life?
+Are you focusing on what’s dysfunctional and, in the process, inviting more of it into your life?

-Have you ever considered transforming yourself into someone with an attitude of gratitude?
+Have you ever considered cultivating an attitude of gratitude?

 So be thankful for what you have.